tibs/sphinx-stubs-for-vale/README.rst

 License
 -------

-Docutils itself is licensed under a Public Doman license.
-Unfortunately, that is an option I have in any of the countries in the UK, so this package is released under and MIT license.
+Docutils itself is licensed under a Public Doman license, and Vale under an MIT license.
+Since I don't believe I can actually release software to the Public Domain from any of the countries in the UK, this package is released under an MIT license.